microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 * Installation of [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)  as a dependency manager.
 * A Microsoft work account such as Office 365.
 You can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup) that includes the resources that you need to start building Office 365 apps.

-     > Note: This sample relies on having an organizational account with limited profile information filled out such as an employee's job title and profile picture.
+     > Note: This sample relies on having a licensed organizational account with limited profile information filled out such as an employee's job title and profile picture.
 If this information is not populated it won't show up in the app.
 * A Microsoft Azure tenant to register your application.
 Azure Active Directory provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

 **Important**: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this, see the Adding a new directory section in the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 You can also read [Set up Azure Active Directory access for your Developer Site](http://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) for more information.